 Arrival: How to get there

 Lunenburg is located approximately 90 kilometers southwest of Halifax.
 The best way to reach Lunenburg is by car, e.g. with a rental car.
-However, there are also several tour operators who offer day trips from Halifax to Lunenburg, also in conjunction with Peggy’s Cove, which is also well worth a visit.
+However, there are also several tour operators that offer day trips from Halifax to Lunenburg; also in connection with Peggy’s Cove, which is also very worth seeing.

 Book a tour from Halifax to Lunenburg here*